spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 The `pointer-to-sparv-plugin` can be a package available on the [Python Package Index (PyPI)](https://pypi.org/), a remote public repository, or a local directory on your machine.

-For now there are two plugins available for Sparv: [sparv-freeling](https://github.com/spraakbanken/sparv-freeling) and [sparv-sbx-metadata](https://github.com/spraakbanken/sparv-sbx-metadata) The only available plugin for Sparv available so far is [the sparv-freeling plugin](https://github.com/spraakbanken/sparv-freeling).
+For now there are two plugins available for Sparv: [sparv-sbx-freeling](https://github.com/spraakbanken/sparv-sbx-freeling) and
+[sparv-sbx-metadata](https://github.com/spraakbanken/sparv-sbx-metadata) The only available plugin for Sparv available so far is [the sparv-sbx-freeling plugin](https://github.com/spraakbanken/sparv-sbx-freeling).
 Please refer to their GitHub page for more information.

 Plugins can be uninstalled by running: